SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

    > **Note**: These commands (npm install --global yarn, yarn install, and yarn dev) are indeed essential in JavaScript and TypeScript projects for managing dependencies and running scripts necessary to set up and run applications.
 They ensure that all required packages are installed (yarn install), and they execute development scripts (yarn dev) defined in the project's configuration (package.json).

-1. Open a new tab in Edge, and browse the following
+1. Open a new tab in Edge browser, and browse the following URL:

    ```
    http://localhost:4001
    ```

-   >**Note:** You can get the port from the logs in the terminal, close it.
+   >**Note:** You can get the port from the logs in the terminal.

       ![](./Media/error-pop-up.png)